-EFET is an industry wide neutral body that can coordinate the creation and maintenance of industry standards.
-EFET project workgroups comprising members from the Back Office Group and IT Taskforce are specifically responsible for defining the EFET Standards for electronic exchange of information.
+Energy Traders Europe is an industry wide neutral body that can coordinate the creation and maintenance of industry standards.
+Project workgroups comprising members from the Back Office Group and IT Taskforce are specifically responsible for defining the standards for electronic exchange of information.

-The EFET standards will define the structure of the electronic messages, as well as how these electronic messages are exchanged.
-The EFET standards apply to all electronic messages exchanged in the energy trading environment, and therefore can be considered a general standard.
+The standards developed by Energy Traders Europe define the structure of the electronic messages, as well as how these electronic messages are exchanged.
+The standards apply to all electronic messages exchanged in the energy trading environment, and therefore can be considered a general standard.